anatoleon/Calculator/README.md

 Firstly, you'll have to CD into the /calculator folder because npx create-react-app created a new folder inside the folder I already built.
 Whoops.

-Once there, you can follow that auto-generated README to start using the app, or you can just npm start to get going.
+Once there, you can follow that auto-generated README to start using the app, or you can just npm install and then npm start to get going.

 There are no tests.
 Please don't npm test; it'll be dissapointing.